norman-de/q900_esp32_controller/README.md

 This project aims to develop a Bluetooth controller for the Ailunce HS2/Radioddity QR20/Q900 SDR transceiver device using an ESP32 microcontroller.
 The ESP32 provides Wi-Fi and Bluetooth connectivity, allowing users to control the device remotely.
 The controller has a web-based interface for easy access.

+ **The project is intended to serve as an example application for an easy introduction to the control possibilities of the transceiver and to encourage users to develop their own applications.**

 ![App Interface](img/app.png)

 ## Features